ruchanimbalkar/countries-app-fall-2025/version-1/README.md

 3. Push your code to Github!

 ### Create the CountryDetail page
-1. Create the CountryDetail page and and style it according to the designs.
+1. Create the CountryDetail page and and style it according to the Figma designs.
+2. Implement [dynamic routing with React Router by following this guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.f13uxxkk1u49#heading=h.k4m41u3ojj4d).
+This allows you to show details about a specific country based on which country you clicked on.
-2. Push your code to Github!
+3. Push your code to Github!

 ### Clean and Comment your code
 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.